AndrewGuerrero/ng-caryll/content/tao_of_microservices.md

 #### Using weaker constraints to distribute data

 Traditionally, duplicating data in a database is undesired.
-However, in a distributed system, duplicating data using strategies such as *denormalization* can lead to significant performance increases.
+But in a distributed system, duplicating data using strategies such as *denormalization* can lead to significant performance increases.

 |                     |                                                                                                                                                                                                                                       |